Here you will the details of our previous years business review.

 *adjusted for amortisation of acquired intangibles, share based payments and exceptional items

-It is proposed to pay a maiden final dividend of 0.045p in respect of 2015 on 4 July 2016 to shareholders on the register at the close of business on 3 June 2016, subject to approval at the Company’s Annual General Meeting on 23 May 2016.
-In accordance with accounting standards, this dividend is not accounted for in the financial statements for the period under review as it had not been committed as at 31 December 2015.
+It is proposed to pay a final dividend of 0.052p in respect of 2016 on 10 July 2017 to shareholders on the register at the close of business on 9 June 2017, subject to approval at the Company’s Annual General Meeting on 25 May 2017.
+In accordance with accounting standards, this dividend is not accounted for in the financial statements for the period under review as it had not been committed as at 31 December 2016.

-In the future the Board intends to adopt a progressive dividend policy, subject always to the free cash generation of the Group and the investment required to deliver sustainable growth in revenues and profits.
+The Board has adopted a progressive dividend policy, subject always to the free cash generation of the Group and the investment required to deliver sustainable growth in revenues and profits.

 The Group recognises the importance of environmental impact management and is committed to playing a part in helping society address climate change and as a result has an Environmental Impact Management System.
 The primary purpose of this is to measure and manage the environmental impact of the business.

 The Group is committed to meeting the requirements of Environmental Impact Management good practice and is continually seeking ways in which it can improve.
 Everyone within the Group has an important role to play to ensure that the environmental impact of the business is kept to a minimum and each member of staff has their own specific tasks and responsibilities to that end.

 The Group expects the business’s core behaviour of professionalism and customer focus to be reflected in the Environmental Impact Management processes and procedures.